Eisei Otome no Tatakai-kata

 (永世乙女の戦い方, Eisei Otome no Tatakai-kata) is a Japanese manga series written and illustrated by Kuzushiro and supervised by Manao Kagawa.
 It began serialization in Shogakukan's seinen manga magazine Big Comic Superior in April 2019.

 Publication

 Written and illustrated by Kuzushiro and supervised by Manao Kagawa, Eisei Otome no Tatakai-kata began serialization in Shogakukan's seinen manga magazine Big Comic Superior on April 26, 2019.
-Its chapters have been compiled into thirteen tankōbon volumes as of July 2025.
+Its chapters have been compiled into fifteen tankōbon volumes as of June 2026.